ireleezi/hackathon/README.md

 - Planting Recommendations: Suggest optimal planting locations based on tree density and pollution data.

-- Community Engagement: Users can adopt trees and participate in community planting events.

 ## Future Functionality

 We envision expanding GreenThumBot into two distinct versions to address both community and industrial needs:

-Community Version: Aimed at local residents, this version will allow users to view community gardens and green spaces, and register plots in the app for monitoring.
-The community version will also feature GreenThumBot units that monitor plant growth, providing updates and recommendations directly to users to maintain healthy growth of their plants.
+**Community Version**: Aimed at local residents, this version will allow users to:
+- View community gardens and green spaces
+- Adopt and monitor trees trees
+- Register plots in the app to monitor
+- Recieve recommendations and crucial information on any registered plants fed to them in real-time via any GreenThumBot units

-Industrial Version: This version will cater to local councils, environmental agencies, and large organizations.
-It will provide a city-wide overview, including information on tree numbers, planting sites, pollution levels, and more.
-This version will help in making strategic decisions for urban planning and sustainability initiatives.
+**Industrial Version**: This version will cater to local councils, environmental agencies, and large organizations.
+It will provide:
+- A city-wide overview, including information on tree numbers, planting sites, pollution levels, and more.
+- This version will help in making strategic decisions for urban planning and sustainability initiatives.

 ## Advanced Machine Learning and IoT Integration